-Tax Sheltered Annuity Plan 403(b): In a 403(b) plan, interest and earnings accrue on a tax-deferred basis.
+Tax Sheltered Annuity Plan 403(b): In 403(b) plans, interest and earnings accrue on a tax-deferred basis.
 Participants' accounts grow tax-free until the funds are withdrawn.
 Penalties may incur if withdrawals are made prior to retirement.
 A list of approved vendors may be requested from the Department of Human Resources.